Exploring a Multimodal Chatbot as a Facilitator in Therapeutic Art Activity: Findings

-\textbf{Balancing Therapeutic Depth and Width.} All participants hope the chatbot could ask more details about the visual elements they created on the Canvas.
+All participants hoped the chatbot could ask more details about the visual elements they created on the Canvas.
 Particularly, P1 and P5 mentioned that the questions should move from the big picture to smaller pieces, which can help lower the user’s defenses, enabling a continuous exploration of their thoughts.
 Beyond deep reflection, P2 highlighted the necessity of ``\textit{conversational width}.''
 This could give users more space for imagination rather than limiting their thoughts in one box, and for people experience acute mental health distress, this can \q{avoid overstepping into potentially triggering territory} (P2).